Webster

 But Arthur Lang was not there.

-He’d vanished, not a trace.
+He’d vanished, without a trace.

 For when the writers write you out